 Without being too passive-aggressive or just plain aggressive-aggressive, it’s OK to show you take yourself seriously.

 Send your client a polite email within a day or two of the payment being late, it can be a ‘gentle reminder’ or an ‘I hope everything’s OK your end?’ message and give them a few days to respond.
 If their radio silence winds you up, go back to point 1 (above).
 Again, it’s unlikely they’re deliberately ignoring you, they may be on holiday, knee-deep in work or a family crisis.

-If you get no response, try again, re-stating the facts of what you did, for who in the organisation, when the invoice was sent and when it’s due.
-If your second email gets ignored it’s time to pick up the phone and try to speak to someone about it.
+If you get no response to your email, try again, re-stating the facts of what you did, for who in the organisation, when the invoice was sent and when it was due.
+If your second email’s ignored it’s time to pick up the phone and try to speak to someone about it.
 And be sure to keep a note of all your communications.